jpommerening/grunt-submodule/README.md

 > Run Grunt across Git submodules.

-`grunt-submodule` provides a Grunt task to run Grunt in a project's submodules.
-You can use the submodule's Gruntfile and `node_modules` or keep both outside the submodule.
+`grunt-submodule` provides a Grunt task to run Grunt in a project’s submodules.
+You can use the submodule’s Gruntfile and `node_modules` or keep both outside the submodule.

 ```console